How do I arrange a tour of the Conservatory?

 Where and how often are voice lessons taught?
 Where are the other parts of the VAP curriculum taught?

-Weekly voice lessons are taught in New York City on Fridays, and the remainder of the curriculum takes place in Annandale-on-Hudson.
+Weekly voice lesson are taught both in New York City and on the Bard Campus.
+Voice lessons take place on Fridays and the remainder of the curriculum takes place Monday-Thursday in Annandale-on-Hudson.

 Where do VAP singers perform?